One Fine Day (Jung Yong-hwa album): Critical reception

 One Fine Day received generally favorable reviews from music critics.
-Pop music critic Kim Young-dae of Ize magazine stated that the lead single was "not fundamentally different from his previous works" with CNBLUE, but the other album tracks "attest to the fact that Jung Yong-hwa's songwriting capability has stepped up to a standard".
+Music critic Kim Young-dae stated that the lead single was "not fundamentally different from his previous works" with CNBLUE, but the other album tracks "attest to the fact that Jung Yong-hwa's songwriting capability has stepped up to a standard".
 He noted that Jung "organically amplifies the momentum" of his songs "without an obvious structural mechanism shows definite signs of growth".
 However, he also felt that Jung still faced shortcomings in his compositions, describing that the refrains to his songs "walk a thin line between the familiar and the predictable".
 He concluded that Jung reasonably demonstrated his "versatility as a melody maker".
 Writing for Singapore-based radio station MeRadio, Priscilla Wu rated the album four out of five stars and felt that the album exceeded expectations.
 She described the album as "largely easy on the ears", citing the familiarity between One Fine Day and the pop rock sound of CNBLUE.
 Noting both the lighter and heavier tracks within the album, Wu stated that Jung's "gentle but warm delivery creates the cohesiveness that gels the album together", which "competently reflects his talent as a singer-songwriter".